SkyflowFoundry/databricks_ai/readme.md

-# Skyflow for DataBricks AI Examples
+# Skyflow for Databricks: AI examples

 This repository contains a collection of examples demonstrating how Skyflow's Data Privacy Platform can ensure safe handling of sensitive private data in, on, and for a Databricks Lakehouse.